-- 4.8 The Government has introduced some radical changes to the way in which planning is undertaken, including the recent Planning White Paper and changes to permitted development and the Use Classes Order. - 4.9 In August 2020 the Government released consultations on changes to the planning system.
+- 4.8 The Government has introduced some radical changes to the way in which planning is undertaken, including the Planning White Paper and changes to permitted development and the Use Classes Order. - 4.9 In August 2020 the Government released consultations on changes to the planning system.
 The Planning White Paper: Planning for the Future proposed reform of the planning system in England, covering plan-making, development management, development contributions, and other related policy proposals.
 In addition to this, the Changes to the current planning system consultation proposed to change the way housing need is calculated, extend permission in principle, temporarily lifting the small sites threshold for affordable housing and securing first homes through developer contributions.
-Beside the Government announcing that they are not intending to amend the Standard Methodology as set out in the Changes to the planning system consultation, the outcome and the timetable for the introduction of any of the wider reforms and other proposed changes is currently unknown. - 4.10 The Government are due to bring forward a Planning Bill to parliament following the Planning White Paper: Planning for the Future consultation in 2020.
-Once the future proposals and legislation changes for the plan making system are known, as well as the dates for implementation, the Council may have to reassess the timetable for the Local Plan and other planning documents. - 4.11 The Government has recently consulted on changes through the National Planning Policy Framework and National Model Design Code: consultation proposals (January 2021).
-Most of the changes to the NPPF relate to policies on the design of new development with revisions to the text seeking to implement the recommendations of the Building Better Building Beautiful Commission "Living with Beauty" report that was commissioned to find practical ways to champion beauty in the built environment. - 4.12 Whilst the Government is not proposing a wholesale review of the NPPF in its entirety at this stage (January 2021), the consultation confirms that a fuller review of the Framework is likely to be required in due course, depending on the implementation of the Government's proposals for wider reform of the planning system set out in their Planning White Paper (Planning for the Future, August 2020).
+The Government announced in December 2020 that they were not intending to amend the Standard Methodology as set out in the Changes to the planning system consultation.
+However, the outcome and the timetable for the introduction of any of the wider reforms and other proposed changes is currently unknown. - 4.10 The Government consulted on changes through the National Planning Policy Framework and National Model Design Code: consultation proposals (January 2021).
+Most of the changes relate to policies on the design of new development with revisions to the text seeking to implement the recommendations of the Building Better Building Beautiful Commission "Living with Beauty" report that was commissioned to find practical ways to champion beauty in the built environment. - 4.11 In July 2021 the Government updated the NPPF.
+The changes to the NPPF focused on design, and the quality of design in places and individual sites and the creation of well-designed, beautiful and safe places (paragraph 8b).
+The NPPF in paragraph 128 now requires all local planning authorities "should prepare design guides or codes consistent with the principles set out in the National Design Guide and National Model Design Code, and which reflect local character and design preferences". - 4.12 Alongside the changes to the NPPF the Government published the National Model Design Code, to provide detailed guidance on the production of design codes, guides and policies to promote successful design.
+This guidance will inform the production of the Elmbridge Design Code.

-- 4.13 The Government also consulted on the draft National Model Design Code which provides detailed guidance on the production of design codes, guides and policies to promote successful design.
-The expectation of these consultations is that local planning authorities are to develop local design codes or guides, taking account of the National Design Guide and the National Model Design Code.
-The draft National Model Design Code sets out design parameters to help local authorities and communities decide what good quality design looks like in their area, based on local aspirations for how their area will develop. - 4.14 Ministerial announcements relating to planning and housing are released regularly, and this makes it very difficult to plan with any certainty.
-The amended National Planning Policy Framework was published in July 2018 and updated in February 2019, the Council is aware of the Environment Bill expected to continue through the parliamentary process in 2021, but it is uncertain as to whether any further guidance or regulations which the Council must prepare its Local Plan in accordance with, will be published in the future.
-Planning Practice Guidance is also frequently updated. - 4.15 Given the changing national and regional planning context, the Council must try and plan in line with the best information available at the time.
+- 4.13 Ministerial announcements relating to planning and housing are released regularly, and this makes it very difficult to plan with any certainty.
+The amended National Planning Policy Framework was published in July 2018 and updated in February 2019 and July 2021.
+The Environment Act 2021 passed into UK law in November 2021 and has to be considered as part of plan preparation.
+However at this time the Council is aware of any further guidance or regulations which the Council must prepare its Local Plan in accordance with, will be published in the future.
+Planning Practice Guidance is also frequently updated. - 4.14 Given the changing national and regional planning context, the Council must try and plan in line with the best information available at the time.